 To enable AirPlay, swipe upwards from the bottom edge of the screen and bring up the quick configuration menu.
 Tap "AirPlay" (which only exists you're on WiFi and an Apple TV / other device is also connected to the same network), select the device, and turn on "Mirroring".

 If you want to mirror to your laptop for recording / etc, we recommend using QuickTime on your computer, or an inexpensive app called Reflector.

 You can do incredible things without paying a dime.
 In fact, most of the features others charge for are free - multiple pens, full color control, many paper and grid options, and an infinite canvas.
 Even the Arc tool is free, unlocking your device's potential for accurate, intricate designs.

 The Pro Pack pushes the boundaries far beyond your standard sketching app.

 These are professional features at a student price.
 It won't be like this forever -- the features just keep getting better!

-Object Packs and Make Your Own Objects are separate purchases, available through the Object Library.
+Object Packs, Make Your Own Objects, and PDF are separate purchases, available through the in-app store.
 These are updated regularly and filled with high-quality content that will save you loads of time.

 Check out this Medium article for more info on why we set our pricing the way we did.

 We're visual people, and we learn best visually.
-We're starting to put together some videos that highlight specific features and workflows.
-Catch them on YouTube (subscribe to get updates) or YouKu (in China), and tell us what you'd like to see next.
+We constantly upload new videos that highlight specific features and workflows.
+Catch them on YouTube (subscribe to get updates) or Youku (in China), and tell us what you'd like to see next.

 You can find our FAQ here.